hashbangcode/drupal-batch-api-talk/src/slides.md

 ## Finish - The Finished Callback

-- When the batch finishes the finished callback is triggered.
+- When the batch finishes, the finished callback is triggered.
 - This has a set of parameters that detail how the batch performed.

 ```php